 Please note: as our courses are reviewed regularly as part of our quality assurance framework, the modules available may differ from those shown here.

-Approach to assessment There are no formal exams.
-Each module is assessed through a combination of online tests, workbooks, problem-solving, analysis and report writing.
-Course work, assessment and feedback take place throughout each module and reflect the practical nature of the REIF programme.
+There are no formal exams.
+Each module is assessed through a combination of online tests, coursework and presentations to reflect the practical nature of the REIF programme.

 Attendance pattern Online distance learning.